martin-piercy/JobLaunch/ReadMe.txt

 ####################################################################################################################################
 These scripts are made to be run on the client system that has NGC CLI installed.

-NOTE: Your NGC CLI command that the script will ask for MUST have the --format_type json option at the end of it.
+NOTE: Your NGC CLI command that the script will ask for MUST have the "--format_type json" option at the end of it.

 To use these please execute launch_job.sh